Nazulka/WD-Buzzwords/README.md

 **Add Term**
 * The form allows users to add new entries (Create functionality) and their description.
 It features a check-before-adding chart to help users to decide whether to add their word to the dictionary.
 * If users try to add a term that already exists in the dictionary, they get a flash notification.
-Unique entries are added to the dictionary and users see a flash message to confirm the successful entry.
+If entries are unique, they are added to the dictionary and users see a flash message to confirm the successful entry.
 This entry is then displayed in the users' Account Page.

 **Account Page**
 * The Account page displays the entries made by the user (Read functionality).